Manasa2811/BIP-assignment/README.md

 Name: Manasa Rayachoti
 mailid: manasa.r.2811@gmail.com

-instructions:
+Instructions:
-Download the python notebook and run all the cells after importing json.
+Download the python notebook in the same directory as the json file and run all the cells after importing json.